 The immoral woman, by contrast, offers an invitation to drink of stolen waters and secret bread.

 Lady Wisdom proposes that her way will lead to life.
-The immoral woman's path leads to death.
+The immoral woman's path proposes nothing but temporal pleasure but inevitably leads to death.

 Between these two ladies are examples of two different responses to Lady Wisdom's proposal.
 Those who reject her are willful, abusive, resistant, and defensive.
 Those who embrace her will become all the wiser and be rewarded with long life.